Stellar designations and names: Proper names

 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin dated July 2016 included a table of 125 stars comprising the first two batches of names approved by the WGSN (on 30 June and 20 July 2016) together with names of stars (including four traditional star names: Ain, Edasich, Errai and Fomalhaut) reviewed and adopted by the IAU Executive Committee Working Group on Public Naming of Planets and Planetary Satellites during the 2015 NameExoWorlds campaign and recognized by the WGSN.
 Further batches of names were approved on 21 August, 12 September, 5 October and 6 November 2016.
 These were listed in a table of 102 stars included in the WGSN's second bulletin dated November 2016.
 The next additions were done on 1 February 2017 (13 new star names), 30 June 2017 (29), 5 September 2017 (41), 17 November 2017 (3) and 1 June 2018 (17).
 All 330 names are included in the current List of IAU-approved Star Names, last updated on 1 June 2018 (with a minor correction posted on 11 June 2018).

 In practice, names are only universally used for the very brightest stars (Sirius, Arcturus, Vega, etc.) and for a small number of slightly less bright but "interesting" stars (Algol, Polaris, Mira, etc.).
 For other naked eye stars, the Bayer or Flamsteed designation is often preferred.

 In addition to the traditional names, a small number of stars that are "interesting" can have modern English names.
-For instance, two second-magnitude stars, Alpha Pavonis and Epsilon Carinae, were assigned the proper names Peacock and Avior respectively in 1937 by Her Majesty's Nautical Almanac Office during the creation of The Air Almanac, a navigational almanac for the Royal Air Force.
+For instance, two second-magnitude stars, Alpha Pavonis and Epsilon Carinae, were assigned the proper names Peacock and Avior respectively in 1937 by His Majesty's Nautical Almanac Office during the creation of The Air Almanac, a navigational almanac for the Royal Air Force.
 Of the fifty-seven stars included in the new almanac, these two had no traditional names.
 The RAF insisted that all of the stars must have names, so new names were invented for them.
 These names have been approved by the IAU WGSN.

 The book Star Names: Their Lore and Meaning by R. H. Allen (1899) has had effects on star names: